CallumWigg/sessionscribe/README.md

         - dictionary.txt

 ## to do
+- [ ] Rewrite it to be much faster.
+The text replacement and fixing is currently super slow.
+- [ ] Stop it from double handling text, once it is done it is done.
+Should export once text correction is done, and then just pull from there, so you're only doing one at a time.
+- [ ] Better multithreading and timestamping of whisperX so that it actually works well
+- [ ] Semantic text work replacement.
+- [ ] Local copy of the mp3s not called and downloaded where not required.
+Should only be done when converting to m4a, otherwise, just look at the transcripts.
+- [ ] Check the transcripts to see if theres lots of repeated words.
+If it's a lot, prompt user to retranscribe.
+- [ ] Doesn't need a timestamp range.
+Just give the first one.

 - [ ] All non-standard words should be run through fuzzywuzzy comparing to the enchant standard dict to fix normal word errors
 - [ ] Mass encoding, transcribing, and combination would be neat for users who haven't already done this manually for > 50 sessions.
 Could use https://github.com/Softcatala/transcribe-service
 - [ ] Basic competency in error management should be employed.
 Currently, it is _very_ easy to break things.